The Alay Traverse

 If you are on the trail later in the fall, there is a chance of snow blocking the higher passes.
 July through February has very low precipitation.
 So there is a chance for a hike late in the season.
 But the cold will probably push you out of the high elevations by mid-October (if you haven’t already been stopped by fresh snowfall blocking a pass).

-For a fall start, it would make more sense to hike from south to north (doing the highest elevations first).
+For a fall start on the low route, it would make more sense to hike from south to north (doing the highest elevations first).

 Getting to the trailhead